MikeRixWolfe/Gary/docs/Configuration.md

 # Configuration #

-Skybot uses a JSON configuration file to hold settings: `/config`
+Gary uses a JSON configuration file to hold settings: `/config`

 On first run this file is created with default settings: